Wind-WindKids/winding/samples/sophieandwind/winter.md

 Reid-Hillview Airport, San Jose, California, Young Eagles Chapter.

 --
-you_can_fly: page, portrait-oriented
+where_do_i_sit: page, portrait-oriented
 --
 @text: small
-“Wait — it's yours?
-You really can fly an airplane?”
+“It's really yours?
+Electric, right?
+Wow,”
 Sophie stared at him.

-“Yeah.
-I’ve been flying since I was eight,” Wind said.

-@image:
-Sophie and Wind, looking at the eGull next to them, chocks, tie-downs are visible.
-In the background airport hangars, taxiways.

-@notes:
-Use the reference image for continuity.
-Sophie and Wind are the same height, they are looking at each other.
-Sophie can't believe it.

---
-where_do_i_sit: page, portrait-oriented
---
-@text: small
 She looked at the little white eGull,
 “It’s so small.
 Where do I sit?”

 Wind grinned.
 “Here.
-But eGull only got one seat.”
+But the eGull only has one seat.”

 “One seat?
 Can we fit in, both of us?”

 @image:
 Sophie and Wind, Sophie is looking at the seat of the eGull through the canopy, curious.
 In the background airport hangars, taxiways.
+Focus on emotions and characters, not on the airplane.

 --
 the_rule: page, portrait-oriented
 --
 @text: small
-“No passengers, I'm not allowed,” Wind said, sadly.
+“No passengers, I'm not allowed,” Wind said.
 “So if you want to fly with me, you have to learn.”

 “Okay, I want to learn!”
 Sophie replied eagerly.

 @image: